EthanSousaProjects/Personal_Server_Setup/README.md

     - Perform auto updates silently - Enabled so that i do not have to manually update UrBackup on my clients and i get the latest security updates.

     - Soft client quota - Default is set to none but, you could want to set this to limit the storage space taken up by clients.
-It is similar to the server Global soft filesystem quota but client specific.
+It is similar to the server Global soft file system quota but client specific.
 As my clients storage space varies a lot.
 I have left as blank.

   - Archive - This is where you can set Archive rules on your server.
 I will not use this but here is what the page looks like in case you want to use it.